Interruption of study information and guidelines.

 - Military Service

-The total period of authorised interruption of study will not exceed 100% of the Prescribed Period of Study.
+PGR degree regulations state that the maximum authorised interruption of study period will not exceed 100% of the Prescribed Period of Study (e.g. 36 months for full time PhD students).
 Any single period of interruption should not be shorter than one month and must not exceed 12 months.

 Interruptions are not appropriate where the student is able to work on the thesis but is not progressing at the expected rate where the reasons are foreseeable or to allow a student to undertake long-term periods of paid employment.
 In addition, interruptions are not available to permit students to take extended annual/holiday leave or to effectively extend the period available to the student to complete their thesis.
 In some circumstances an Extension to the Maximum End Date may be awarded.